utiasSTARS/ROB498-flight/instructions/guides/getting_started_setup.md

 ## Hardware Setup

-You may want to start by assembling your [frame](https://rotorgeeks.com/download/Minion-Assembly-Manual.pdf) as the first step.
-The finished frame should look like the one shown in the manual and the example figure below.
-To align with the default (3D-printed) chassis, the "wide side" of the drone should point forward.
+You may want to start by assembling your [frame](../hardware/frame/minion_assembly_manual.pdf) as the first step.
+The finished frame should look like the one shown in the manual and in the example figure below.
+To align with the prefabricated (3D-printed) chassis, the "wide side" of the drone should point forward.

 <img src = "../images/frame_example_inverted.png">

 Within the kit, you will find that the PDB (power distribution board) is already soldered up with ESCs (Electric Speed Controller) and motors to save you time.
-Make sure the PDB is lifted up with the spacers so that it does not touch the carbon fiber frame.
+Make sure the PDB is elevated with the spacers so that it does *not* touch the carbon fiber frame.
 You are expected to check the correct avionics connections, referring to the **"Basic Assembly"** part of the PX4 document mentioned above.

 - Make sure the autopilot's "POWER" port is connected properly to the PDB (Power Distribution Board).
-- All four ESC connections to the Cube for motor control (refer to the figure below) are connected.
+- All four ESC connections to the Cube are needed for motor control (refer to the figure below).
-- The RC (Remote control) receiver connected to the Cube.
+- The RC (Remote control) receiver should be connected to the Cube.
-- The TeraRanger EVO 60m is connected to the Cube (with a cable in your kit)
+- The TeraRanger EVO 60m should connected to the Cube (with a cable in your kit)

-It is highly recommended to connect the buzzer that is included in your kit.
-The buzzer provides valuable acoustic feedback about critical events such as arming, disarming, low battery etc. The buzzer can be connected to the relevant port on the cube:
+It is recommended to connect the buzzer that is included in your kit.
+The buzzer provides valuable acoustic feedback about critical events such as arming, disarming, low battery, etc. The buzzer can be connected to the relevant port on the cube:

 <p align="center">
     <img src="../images/cube_buzzer.jpg" width=400>
 </p>

+The VICON motion capture system will also be available for your use.
+More details about the VICON marker system and frame-to-frame transformations are available [here](vicon_frame.md).

-### ESC interface to flight controller
+### ESC Interface to the Flight Controller

 - With the Orange Cube+ flight controller, the ESCs can be connected to the Cube in two ways.
 Using the flight management unit (FMU) main pulse-width-modulation (PWM) ports or the auxilary (AUX) ports.
-Note that the main PWM ports do not support Dshot protocol and might require ESC calibration.
-The AUX ports support Dshot protocol.
+Note that the main PWM ports do not support the Dshot protocol and might require ESC calibration.
+The AUX ports *do* support the Dshot protocol.
 The image above shows the PWM main ports ( s + -) and the image below shows the aux ports.

 <p align="center">
  <img src="../images/cube_aux_port.png" width = "300">
 </p>

 * The numbers 1-6 are included in the picture of the Cube+ to indicate which motor is which.
 When using the DShot interface, you will use ports 1-4.
-See the diagram below for the motor numbering.
+See the diagram below for motor numbering.

 * It is highly recommended to use Dshot protocol for communicating with ESCs.
 To the connect the ESCs to aux port, you can repurpose the servo connectors by combing the signal (white) wires from two ESCs into one connector and their corresponding ground (black) wires into another connector as is down below.

 <p align="center">
     <img src = "../images/cube_orientation.png" width = "300">